Edwad7676/innovAI/README.md

 # innovAI
 ## React Web using AI Engine
- innovAI is a personal project interactive website created using react and node.js, powered by AI Engine [Clarifai](https://www.clarifai.com/)
+Welcome to my personal project portofolio innovAI is a interactive website created using react and node.js, powered by AI Engine [Clarifai](https://www.clarifai.com/)
+# Created by
+-React js(front end)
+-Node js(back end)
+-PostgreSQL(login system)

+# Usage
+once you have register and login you can insert picture url to detect faces

 # setting up
-## login database
+## database setup
  ```sh
   create table users(
   id serial NOT NULL,